adnan-azmat/blog/_posts/2019-08-03-MS-Interview.md

 Lastly nothing would have been possible without my parents and my brother.
 My brother has been the evergreen source of inspiration and no words can express how grateful I am for my parents.

 ---------------------------------------
 Eight of us finally made it through.
-We will be given an opportunity to intern at Microsft Development Center next Summers and maybe more :D
+We will be given an opportunity to intern at Microsoft Development Center next Summers and maybe more :D

 This is my first blog entry :D<br><br>
 *More Queries?
 Feel free to contact*